IsaacRudich/SimpleStochasticGamesBenchmark/Readme.md

 ### Using LP Solvers

 Please be aware that we set the default solver for LPs to *SCIP* because it is freely available.
 However, when we generated our data for the paper, we used *CPLEX*.
-You may freely choose your preferred solves from any on the list found [here](https://jump.dev/JuMP.jl/stable/installation/#Supported-solvers).
+You may freely choose your preferred solver from any on the list found [here](https://jump.dev/JuMP.jl/stable/installation/#Supported-solvers).